Correlation, CAPM, multiple regression, variable selection

 | Variable selection | AIC / BIC / Adj R² / Mallow’s Cp |

-Full treatment of CAPM, Fama-French 5-factor, residual diagnostics, and the pharmacy multiple-regression case in the book — Chapter 3.
+Full treatment of CAPM (simple), the pharmacy multiple-regression case, residual diagnostics, and the student-performance multi-regression in the book — Chapter 3.

 Next: Chapter 4 — Clustering.